ansys/scade-design-rules/doc/source/rules/project_structure/root_package_name.rst

 .. start_description

-This rule checks if the root Package has the same name as the Model in which it resides
+This rule checks if the root Package has the same name as the Model in which it resides.

 .. end_description